seunghk1206/codingAcademy/README.md

 ## further explanation

 My product is a converter, so the purpose is to be used as mathematical calculation with my product.
 The product is as convinient that it even converts float into n nomial.
 This may yet be prone to errors, but as mentioned, unauthorized usage is strictly prohibited!
-Today is 08th of October of 2020 12:00 AM, and if someone steals this product, please email me!(skkim1733@gmail.com)
+Today is 08th of October of 2020 12:00 AM, and if someone steals this product, please email me!

 _For more examples and usage, please refer to the [Wiki][wiki]._

 ## Plan for further teaching

 No plans yet!
 But please email me for further teaching!
-If you'd like to be taught, also email me.
+If you'd like to be taught, mail me.
 > Email: skkim1733@gmail.com